 There may be a delay of up to three working days if the Medical Certificate of Cause of Death is randomly selected for a review.
 The funeral arrangements cannot be confirmed until the funeral director receives the Form 14.

 Registration of death is free of charge and the registrar will issue you with an abbreviated copy of the death certificate.
-It will cost £10 each to order any full copies of the death certificate, which you will require for any insurance policies, private pensions etc. The registrar can also cancel your loved one’s passport and driving licence and can contact any government agencies on your behalf regarding any benefits or the state pension.
+It will cost £10 each to order any full copies of the death certificate, which you will require for any insurance policies, private pensions etc. The registrar will give you information about the ‘Tell Us Once’ service to cancel your loved one’s passport and driving licence and contact any government agencies regarding any benefits or the state pension.

 Consult a solicitor